iamromulan/RM520N-GL/README.md

 **What this does**

-It is a menu style Powershell script that will let you install Qflash and Qnav. adb abd fastboot are now automaticly included with Qflash!
+It is a menu style Powershell script that will let you install Qflash and Qnav. adb abd fastboot are now automatically included with Qflash!
 It will also let you download firmware and view PDF for several modems.
 It heavily relies on megatools, a cli for downloading files from mega.nz
 All files installed/downloaded will go to C:\Quectel\

 # Table of Contents